Monday, May 26, 2025

 In Acts 1:5 we have a very unusual split of some words: εν πνευματι βαπτισθησεσθε αγιω

-Although the specific conjugation may be odd, (future passive 2nd person plural is fairly rare for verbs!), the words are pretty clear: "In a spirit you will be baptized holy."
+Although the specific conjugation may be odd, (future passive 2nd person plural is fairly rare for verbs!), the words are pretty clear: "In the spirit you will be baptized holy."
 What is Luke doing?
 Could holy be an adverb?
 Unlikely.
 (Long grammar point: it would be in the accusative rather than dative).
 Hmm... what to do?
 Well, Luke earlier claims that Jesus will baptize us with the Holy Spirit.
 (Let's use more clear Scripture to interpret less clear Scripture!)
 So what could Luke possibly be doing here by putting Baptism in the middle of the Holy Spirit?
 Well, duh, Luke is making the claim that the Holy Spirit and Baptism are bound up in each other!
 To put it another way, Luke has stretched Greek language to show us that Baptism is in the Holy Spirit!

 This is something like, in my mind, when Handel has the tenor sing "The rough places plain," the word "rough" has small rapid changes; the note for "plain" is constant and smooth.